savman65/Crisp/README.md

 brew install azcopy
 ```

+### Windows Instructions
+ToDo

+### Test Script
-Please replace <your-storage-account-key> with the storage account key that I sent you
+Please replace <your-storage-account-key> below with the storage account key that I sent you
 Please create a csv file and cd to its directory.
-Replace <csvFile> with the name of the csv file (ex: test.csv).
+Replace <csvFile> below with the name of the csv file (ex: test.csv).
 Then run the following code

 ```
+#Variables for you to update
 saskey="<your-storage-account-key>"
 csvFile="<csvFile>"

+#The script...
 azcopy copy "$csvFile" "https://crispsadsavitz.blob.core.windows.net/csv/$csvFile?$saskey" echo "the following is the list of csv files" az storage blob list --account-name crispsadsavitz --container-name csv --output table